muffpy/symbolic-differentiator/README.md

 Like products and sums, the definition is written assuming `base`, `exponent`, `exponentiation?` and `make-exponentiation` are defined.
 The next step is to actually write them! (check [dataRep.rkt](dataRep.rkt) :wink:)

 ## Infix notation
+This is a very well-known (plus lengthy) program which deserves a seperate repo to explain fully : https://github.com/muffpy/prefix-to-infix-scheme